Abstergo2003/spotted-bot-worldwide/README.md

 INTRODUCTION

-This is bot that creates spotted infrascturcture on your dc channel when it joins it creates 3 channels
+This is bot that creates spotted infrascturcture on your dc channel when it joins it creates 3 channels and 1 role

 1. Post channel 	- people can send their messages here, it gets deleted as soon as it appears on channel
 			- if someone wants to attach image to this file he has to type 'img' in his message, also please don't dype it if not attaching any image